 Capital One offers live customer service 24 hours a day, seven days a week for its personal and small business credit card customers.
 Even when you’re traveling overseas, customers can make international operator collect calls to speak with customer service.
 If you are near one of its Capital One Cafés or branches, you may also walk into the branch to connect in person.

 Capital One accepts payments by mail, online or in a branch.
 Customers can also establish automatic payments of their credit card minimum due, balance or a fixed amount of their choosing.
-Additionally, Capital One does not charge “express fees” like Credit One does to expedite available credit on payments made.
+Additionally, Capital One does not charge “express fees” like Credit One does to expedite payments.

 When reviewing credit card options, Capital One terms and conditions are much clearer for its cards compared with Credit One.
-Although both card issuers comply with federal law that requires a uniform disclosure statement, Capital One provides more details on its individual credit card pages.
+Although both card issuers comply with federal law that requires a uniform disclosure statement, Capital One is more transparent about its card offers and provides more concrete details about a card’s rates and fees before you apply.
 This makes it easier for an applicant to decide if a card makes sense for their wallet.

 Capital One has more than 20 credit cards with attractive benefits and rewards with no annual fees.
 Unlike Credit One, Capital One does not charge returned payment fees if your bank rejects your payment.
 None of the credit cards offered by Capital One charge foreign transaction fees on international purchases.